gauravthalpati/redpanda-snowflake/README.md

 ```

 Execute the producer script that POSTs ad impressions and clicks for 5 different ads every 5 seconds.
-The script will show the number of messages posted every 5 seconds and will stop after sending a total of 500 messages.
+The script will stop after sending a total of 500 messages.
 ```bash
 cd /tmp/campaign_analytics
 sh produce_messages.sh